Caleb40/OrderManagementSimulation/README.md

 ## What's This About?

-Based off a challenge posted on the ReactJS Devs Group, A challenge was dropped by Ola (@1finedev) as follows:
+Based-off a challenge posted on the ReactJS Devs Group, a challenge was dropped by Ola (@1finedev) as follows:

 ## Original Problem Screenshots by @1finedev"
 ![Problem Statement Screenshot 1](./assets/img1.jpg)

-# Real World Example (With Typos!)
+# Real World Example
 ![Problem Statement Screenshot 2](./assets/img2.jpg)

 **The Premise (Summary)**: